preetisawant/cloud-foundry/add-serv-inst.md

 {: #creating-services_inspace}
 You can create {{site.data.keyword.Bluemix_notm}} service instances from within a CFEE space.
 Creating an {{site.data.keyword.Bluemix_notm}} service instance results in the following:
 * The {{site.data.keyword.Bluemix_notm}} service instance is created in the IBM Cloud.
 This is equivalent to creating the service instance from the {{site.data.keyword.Bluemix_notm}} [catalog](https://console.bluemix.net/catalog).
-* The {{site.data.keyword.Bluemix_notm}} service instance is added (aliased) into the CFEE space from which the creation action was initiated.
+* An alias to the {{site.data.keyword.Bluemix_notm}} service instance is added (aliased) to the CFEE space from which the creation action was initiated.
+An alias service instance (in a CFEE space) is a reference to the actual service instance (in the IBM Cloud account).
+The service instance alias allows developers to interact with the service instance (e.g., binding to applications) by handling all the credentials automatically for interacting with the service instance. .

 To create a service instance from within a CFEE space:
 1. In the target space page, go to the **Services** tab and click **Create service**.
 This will open the **Marketplace** view for the {{site.data.keyword.cfee_full_notm}}.
 The view lists services offerings from two sources (See __Source__ column):